riverlane/deltaflow-on-artiq/docs/install.rst

 .. note::

-    This command would not remove the Docker images previously created.
+    This command would not remove the Docker images previously downloaded.
     It will just remove the container index files that point to them.

 .. |Deltalanguage| replace:: **Deltalanguage**